Code-Inside/Blog/_posts/2016-01-31-working-with-fonticons-in-uwp.md

 ---
 layout: post
 title: "Working with FontIcons in UWP"
 description: "Since FontAwesome FontIcons are everywhere.
-In this post I will show the very basic usage of a FontIcon FontFamily in UWP."
+In this post I will show the very basic usage of the FontIcon class in UWP."
 date: 2016-01-31 20:30
 author: Robert Muehsig
 tags: [UWP, FontAwesome, Fonts, FontIcon]